jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 After convergence, the last thing to check before moving on to other examples is how appropriate the model is for the data.
 Is it consistent with the assumptions made earlier?
 To test this we'll use a residual plot and a QQ-plot, as shown below.
 I've outlined the estimated change point in order to compare residuals before and after the change to test for homoscedasticity.
-The residuals look to follow a Normal distribution with zero mean, and no have dependence with time, before and after the date of change.
+The residuals follow a Normal distribution with zero mean, and no have dependence with time, before and after the date of change.

 &nbsp;
 ![](/assets/canada-resid-plots.png)